marianasvega/WRO_FE-CETYS/README.md

 In this code, when the camera detects our signature number 1 (red) it activates our module "followBlock_red" which makes the robot swerve right, according to the manual rules.
 When it detects signature number 2 (green), it swerves left.

 ### Front Tire Axle (HS-322HD Servo) 🛞
-With the purpose of giving the vehicle more direction at every turn, we installed a free steer system in the front tire axle controlled by an HS-322HD Servo.
+To give the vehicle more direction at every turn, we installed a free steer system in the front tire axle controlled by an HS-322HD Servo.
 The servo´s blades connect to an axle completely designed by us that leaves a space in between so that the tires can run freely.
 With the speed the motor provides in the rear axle, the front tires don´t need any extra power to reel forward.

 To use the servo in the code, it is necessary to include the "Servo.h" library.
 After that, all that it takes to change the servo´s angle is the following command.